GuanceCloud/guance-docs/docs/en/integrations/aws_lambda.md

 > Tip：Please prepare AWS AK that meets the requirements in advance（For simplicity's sake,，You can directly grant the global read-only permission for CloudWatch `CloudWatchReadOnlyAccess`）

-To synchronize the monitoring data of AWS ELB cloud resources, we install the corresponding collection script：「观测云集成（AWS-Lambda采集）」(ID：`guance_aws_lambda`)
+To synchronize the monitoring data of AWS ELB cloud resources, we install the corresponding collection script：「Guance Integration（AWS-LambdaCollect）」(ID：`guance_aws_lambda`)

 Click 【Install】 and enter the corresponding parameters: AWS AK, AWS account name.

 tap【Deploy startup Script】，The system automatically creates `Startup` script sets，And automatically configure the corresponding startup script。

-Then, in the collection script, add the collector_ Configs and cloudwatch_ Change the regions in configs to the actual regions
+Then, in the collection script, add the collector_configs and cloudwatch_change the regions in configs to the actual regions

 After this function is enabled, you can view the automatic triggering configuration in「Management / Crontab Config」。Click【Run】，you can immediately execute once, without waiting for a regular time。After a while, you can view task execution records and corresponding logs。